State cases explode by another record, 9,585; more than 29,000 in 4 days

 Over seven days, Martin County climbed by 390 cases for 26.7 percent, St. Lucie County rose by 407 for 34.8 percent, Indian River County by 251 for 68.0 percent and Okeechobee County by 92 for 38.3 percent.

 Deaths rose by 246 in the state over seven days for 7.8 percent and in Palm Beach County it was 24 for 5.1 percent.
-The U.S. figures are 3.4 percent with the world at 7.0 percent through Friday.
+The U.S. figures are 3.4 percent with the world at 6.9 percent.

 Testing has ramped up in Florida, including massive sites throughout Florida as well as nursing homes, jails and farm workers, and the state has eased restrictions.
 Through Friday night, labs reported 78,345 tests compared with 71,443 the day before and 36,328 Tuesday.
 The state occasionally makes updates on tests from previous days.